Rule Enforcing Through Ordering: Experiments

 In words, we find $\overline{\pi}_a$ such that it maximizes utility of $a$, assuming $\agentset\setminus\{a\}$ follow $\pi$.
 We denote as $\tau$ the iteration of the learning algorithm and $\pi^\tau$ the strategy the algorithm approximates the best-response against in iteration $\tau$.

-We use PPO \cite{schulman2017ppo} to find $\overline{\pi}$, utilizing trajectories of all terminal agents for the update.
+We use Proximal policy optimization (PPO) \cite{schulman2017ppo} to find $\overline{\pi}$, utilizing trajectories of all terminal agents for the update.
 For details on our implementation, see Appendix~\ref{app: ppo details}.
 This approach is not guaranteed to converge in general but if it does converge, the resulting strategy is an equilibrium~\cite{Ghosh2020Operator}.
 Similar approach was successfully used before~\cite{Baker2020Emergent}.